Why DocumentDb

 AOT and trimming actually work.
 Apple platforms prohibit JIT outright; Android benefits heavily from AOT.
 EF Core is reflection- and dynamic-code-heavy and carries trim/AOT-hostile attributes throughout its API; sqlite-net relies on reflection too.
 DocumentDb uses source-generated JsonTypeInfo<T> on every API and translates LINQ to SQL with a visitor — no Expression.Compile(), no Reflection.Emit.

-One API, ten backends.
-The same code runs on SQLite on a phone and PostgreSQL on a server. sqlite-net is SQLite-only; EF Core spans relational engines but with provider-specific quirks and a heavier footprint.
+One API, twelve backends.
+The same code runs on SQLite on a phone, PostgreSQL on a server, and Cosmos, DynamoDB, or Azure Table in the cloud. sqlite-net is SQLite-only; EF Core spans relational engines but with provider-specific quirks and a heavier footprint.

 Benchmarks

 Section titled “Benchmarks”Measured with BenchmarkDotNet v0.15.8 on Apple M5 Pro, .NET 10.0.8, macOS.
-All three libraries run against SQLite.
-EF Core uses its fastest read path: pre-compiled EF.CompileAsyncQuery queries with AsNoTracking.
+All four contenders run against SQLite.
+EF Core uses its fastest read path: pre-compiled EF.CompileAsyncQuery queries with AsNoTracking; Dapper runs hand-written SQL over a raw Microsoft.Data.Sqlite connection.
 Source lives in the benchmarks/ folder of the repo.

 Flat POCO (single table)